Moths are vital to our entire ecosytem.

 Fairly common in England and Wales, it is local in Scotland and Ireland.

-The female is larger than the male, and has a large tuft of yellow hairs at the tip of her abdomen, which is used to cover the newly-laid eggs.
+The female is larger than the male.
+She has a large tuft of yellow hairs at the tip of her abdomen, which she uses to cover her newly-laid eggs.